-It has been wonderful time since BiR came into existence.
+It has been a wonderful time since BiR came into existence.
 As we enter a new year, BiR tries to look forward towards the development and wonderful achievements and providing the best knowledge regarding bioinformatics.
 In the past two years, BiR has hit a long road from a few readers to several thousand.
 Every complimentary and appreciation mail we get feels like an achievement for us.
 Bioinformatics has got a great future ahead of it with a better understanding and precise methodologies for both dry and the wet lab experimentations.

 In the last two years, BiR has advanced in many aspects.
 We have come up with an android app which helps our readers to stay connected with the latest updates, our articles have started to appear in Google Scholar, we get a lot of cherishing emails, and collaboration proposals.
 BiR is trying to broaden the horizons by covering different domains of bioinformatics.
 Since bioinformatics is multidisciplinary, to date, the team of BiR has tried to go through almost every aspect of it including big data, sequence analysis, structural bioinformatics, data mining, tools, software, biostatistics, and so on.
 This year BiR is more focused to provide a rich content to our readers and help to understand the concepts of bioinformatics more easily.
 The team of BiR is trying to reach to the students to encourage them for their career in bioinformatics and to the researchers currently working in the same area.
 The last internship at BiR was a great success and we got an amazing response from our interns.
 We are looking forward to presenting our work at school and college level to introduce this to the young minds who are more fascinated by the technology.